Sixth Form » Enrichment Activity

 PARTIES AND CONCERTS

 These change from year to year but over the last two years we have hosted fancy dress parties, gig nights, quiz nights, Christmas concerts, awards nights as well as the always-anticipated formal Prom at the end of Year 13.
-Again, students always respond well to these events and they play a huge part in strengthening the community bond across both year groups.
+Again, students always respond well to these events and they play a huge part in strengthening the community bond across both year groups and helping us raise money for the Sixth Form Charity.

 We are delighted to have a fully-equipped gym, which is exclusively for sixth form use at certain times.
 The gym holds many free weights, larger barbells and cardio-equipment.

 Senior Sport is taken very seriously at Hayes School.
 There is wide variety of sport available to Sixth Form students, with guidance from highly qualified staff and some internationally recognised sports coaches.
-Our specialist sports include Netball, Football (Girls and Boys), Rugby and an established Basketball academy, which started in September 2015.
-The school has partnerships with London Scottish and a newly formed relationship with Saracens – both of which benefit the highly successful Rugby teams.
+Our specialist sports include Netball, Football (Girls and Boys), Rugby (Girls and Boys), and an established Basketball academy, which started in September 2015.
+The school has partnerships with Ealing Trail Finders and a newly formed relationship with Saracens – both of which benefit the highly successful Rugby teams.
 Training in many sports is twice a week with matches being played during the week and often at the weekend.
-Some sports such as Basketball require students to train in a morning as well.
+Some sports such as Basketball and Rugby require students to train in a morning as well.
 The school competes in local, county and National Competitions and is recognised as a powerful senior sport school in Kent and across the South of England.

 MUSIC AND THE PERFORMING ARTS